qasimza/senior-design-spring/hw-essays-spring/TST_PLAN_AND_RESULTS.md

 RS.7.10	Result: System produces desired output.

 **T.1.1	Timing Test 1**
-T.1.2	Ensure that the matches are returned in a reasonable amount of time (10 seconds)
+T.1.2	Ensure that the matches are returned in a reasonable amount of time (10 seconds).
 T.1.3	Run randomized queries from all test sets.
 Record time taken for searching.
 Ensure system produces results in less < 10 seconds 95 % of the time.
 T.1.4	Input: Randomized queries from tests sets.
-T.1.5	Output: Boolean Value indicating whether at least 95% of queries took less than 10 seconds
+T.1.5	Output: Boolean Value indicating whether at least 95% of queries took less than 10 seconds.
 T.1.6	Both
 T.1.7	Black box
 T.1.8	Performance